RashmiShinde21/Vid2Text/README.md

-# Vid2Text
-Welcome to the Video to Text Transcription System
+#Video To Text Transcription System with CI/CD integration using Github Actions